MirageNet/Mirage/doc/docs/guides/generics.md

 ## Network Messages and other types

-Generic message are partly supported.
-Generic Instance can be used as messages, For example using `MyMessage<int>` in the example below.
+Generic messages are partly supported.
+Generic instances can be used as messages, For example, using `MyMessage<int>` in the example below.

 This also includes using generic types in RPC or inside other types as long they are generic instances.